MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/netfx/kusto-ingest-client-permissions.md

 ### Permissions on the Engine Service
 In order to qualify for data ingestion into table `T1` on database `DB1` the principal performing the ingest operation must be authorized for that.
-Minimal required permission levels are `Database Ingestor` and `Table Ingestor` that can ingest data into all existing tables in a database or into a specific existing table, accordingly.
+Minimal required permission levels are `Database Ingestor` that can also create tables and `Table Ingestor` that can only ingest data into an existing table.
-If table creation is required, `Database User` or a higher access role must also be assigned.

 |Role |PrincipalType	|PrincipalDisplayName